salt-formulas/salt-formula-linux/README.rst

             mode: 700
             makedirs: true

-Ensure presence of file by specifying it's source:
+Ensure presence of file by specifying its source:

 .. code-block:: yaml